-In the financial year under review, the Group was faced with unprecedented challenges since the outbreak of the global coronavirus ("COVID-19") pandemic.
-Most business activities came to a standstill when governments imposed lockdowns of cities and travel restrictions.
-The Group, with operations in China, Malaysia and Singapore, was also adversely affected.
+In the financial year under review, the Group continued to grapple with challenges brought about by the coronavirus pandemic with the emergence of new variants.
+The Group, with operations in China, Malaysia and Singapore, was affected from time to time when safe management measures were heightened in the respective countries.